Errochty, 15 March

 ESOC counts as a large club, and were competing with FVO and MAROC in the CompassSport Cup heat.
 We came 2nd (with 2414 points), behind FVO (2464 points).
 ESOC had competitors in nearly all of the CompassSport Cup classes, with 25 to count.
 The winning team qualifies for the final, and if that club came 1st, 2nd or 3rd in the previous year’s final, then the team in 2nd place also qualifies.
 FVO won the CompassSport Cup in 2019, so this year ESOC have also qualified.

-The final will be on Sunday 18 October at Sutton Park, Sutton Coldfield, in the West Midlands, hosted by Octavian Droobers and City of Birmingham Orienteering Club.
+The final is scheduled for Sunday 18 October at Sutton Park, Sutton Coldfield, in the West Midlands, hosted by Octavian Droobers and City of Birmingham Orienteering Club.

 ESOC’s counting scorers were: